Skip to main content

 Insurance companies sometimes weaponize the duties-after-loss provision to create grounds for denial or to pressure policyholders into abandoning claims.
 Watch for these patterns:

 • Demanding a proof of loss with an impossible deadline— requesting a fully documented, sworn proof of loss within 30 days on a complex commercial loss where the scope is still being determined.
-If the deadline is unreasonable, request an extension in writing immediately.
+Where the deadline is unreasonable, an immediate extension request in writing is the counter.

 • Repeated inspection demands— requesting a third, fourth, or fifth inspection after the damage has already been thoroughly documented.
 Each inspection delays the claim and may be designed to find inconsistencies or wear you down.

 • Broad document demands unrelated to the claim— requesting five years of bank statements, tax returns, or medical records for a straightforward property damage claim.
-You are required to cooperate, but you can push back on relevance.
+Cooperation is required, but relevance is fair ground for pushback.

 • Claiming “failure to mitigate” after the fact— arguing that you should have done more to protect the property, even when the measures they describe were impractical or dangerous under the actual conditions at the time of loss.